Swedish Christmas peaks on 24 December – with family, food and Father Christmas!

 People have bought their presents and their Christmas food, and the home has been cleaned and decorated according to each family’s traditional habits.

 Christmas is usually the main family event of the year, and there is always a certain amount of discussion about where to celebrate it this time round.
-In 2020, the discussions have circled around whether to celebrate together at all.
+Both in 2020 and 2021, the discussions have circled around whether to celebrate together at all.
 Just like in many other countries, families find themselves separated by the effects of a persistent pandemic.

 A normal year, those wishing to be reunited with their families often have to travel far, as Sweden is a large country.
 Train and air tickets must be booked at least two months in advance, and motorists are advised to start their journeys in good time – and to drive carefully on busy roads.